 This section describes the typical geography, period, and methodology required to address the significance criteria.
 The methodology section identifies the collection, generation, and approach to analyze data.
-The department will determine the appropriate methodology as necessary to inform the analysis.
-For example, a 100 dwelling unit project located adjacent to a sidewalk that meets the minimum dimension requirements of the Better Streets Plan would not require a detailed assessment of the ability of sidewalks to accommodate the amount of people walking.
+The department will determine the appropriate methodology as necessary to inform the transportation analysis.